executors/executors/wording.md

 * A member function `value()`.

 If both `static_query_v` and `value()` are present, they shall return the same type and this type shall satisfy the `EqualityComparable` requirements.

+The value returned from `execution::query(e, p)`, where `e` is an executor and `p` is an instance of a property type `P`, must not change between calls, unless that value has been modified by a call to `execution::require` or `execution::prefer` with a property which is permitted to modify it. [*Note:* A property which is permitted to modify a value could be `p` or another property within a mutually exclusive group. *--end note*]

 [*Note:* These are used to determine whether a `require` call would result in an identity transformation. *--end note*]